 Water, water, waaater, WATER.
 This is a frequent thought during tourism in Egypt — except in Winter, which is high season there.

 What is it?

-Thermal water is very different from the regular tap water or mineral water we drink daily.
+Thermal water differs from the tap water or mineral water we drink daily.

 When talking about thermal water, we refer to a naturally hot water source.
-Heat is produced by water rising from within the Earth’s crust.
-Heated water can hold more dissolved solids than cold water.
+The water rising from within the Earth’s crust produces heat, and heated water can hold more dissolved solids than cold water.
 Therefore, hot springs have higher mineral content.
 Here we find all the claimed benefits.
 Its use for therapeutic and aesthetic purposes reaches antiquity.
 Even today, places rich in this water attract tourists who seek health treatments or simple relaxation.

-Oh… I don’t know, Damas… I am not yet convinced of the advantage of bringing this water to Egypt.
-It’s easier and cheaper to buy a small bottle of mineral water right there to cool my skin on hot days.
-Or use tap water!
+Oh, I don’t know, Damas, I’m not yet convinced.
+Maybe it’s easier and cheaper to buy a small bottle of mineral water in Egypt to cool my skin on hot days, or use just tap water!

-If there weren’t so many differences, do you think I’d insist on thermal water?
-Do you think I’d make you spend for nothing?
+If there weren’t so many differences, do you think I’d insist on thermal water, making you spend for nothing?
 There’s no hidden interest here.
-I do not use promotional links for the purchase of this type of product. 😉
+I don’t use promotional links for this product. 😉

-Because of this blog and my travel agency specialized in Egypt, I recommend thermal water to many people, and all of them – men and women – thank me later.
-Before my suggestion, by the way, most people had never heard of this water.
+Because of this blog and my travel agency focused in Egypt, I recommend thermal water to many people, and all of them — men and women — thank me later.
+Before my suggestion, most people had never heard of this water.

 Thermal water in Egypt

 The heat in Egypt can be overwhelming.
 To make matters worse, many visits happen in wide open areas, and even in deserts.
 You, a visitor, are not used to the weather.
-Therefore, you are more likely to be uncomfortable or ill.
+So, you are more likely to be uncomfortable or ill.
 I call your attention particularly to children and the elderly.